 Buying new bike can be expensive, even buying low end with just the basics, you’ll probably spend about $700– that’s figuring you’ll need to also buy the pedals and a fewaccessories such as a bottle cage, helmet,bike light, repair kit or gloves.

 You also may end up switching the saddle for an upgrade in comfort.
 But buying new also means you can deal with experts who can help find the best fit, and you may find any extra cost is worth it in the long run.
 Buying something that works well for you translates to more enjoyment when you use your new investment.

-Those bikes are more likely to break down or be in an accident, and will be more difficult to ride – making you hate your time on a bike.
+Those bikes are more likely to break down or be in an accident, and will be more difficult to ride – making you hate your time on a bicycle.
 Don’t do it.
 If the bike has a one-piece crank or simple caliper brakes – keep looking.
-Beyond that, know the names of quality brands and models and look for those when buying new or used.
+Beyond that, know the names of quality brands and models and look for those when buying new or second-hand bike.

 Now for the details:

 Depending on what is most important to you – going fast, comfort, distances, going off-road sometimes, hauling stuff, climbing hills, etc. – will make a difference, but that’s a topic for another article.
 Let’s stick with basic requirements.

 Also, consider taking the bike to a bike repair shop to get professional eyes on it.
 You’ll pay for the service - usually between $40-$65 per hour with a minimum fee of $5-$10 for their help.
 An advantage with this is, if you end up buying the bike, you know about how much will be charged by them to do work if you can’t do it yourself - remember, their prices don’t usually include the cost of replacement parts when you buy a used bike.